Has 32 teeth including fang-like canines!

-Chimpanzees are highly sociable animals that spend the daylight hours feeding, playing and grooming with other members of the group.
+Chimpanzees are highly sociable animals that spend daylight hours feeding, playing, and grooming with other members of the group.
 Groups (also known as communities) can range in size from 15 to 120 individuals depending on the habitat and the amount of food available.
 They are highly territorial and do not tolerate outsiders in their midst, often killing an individual that is from another group.
 Chimpanzee groups have incredibly complex social structures with the dominant males not necessarily being the strongest individuals but more the ones that can rally together the most supporters.
 Chimpanzees make nests in the trees at night by folding over branches to provide them with a safe platform on which to sleep, with a new nest being constructed every day.
 Although they spend a lot of time both sleeping and eating in the trees and do move about by swinging from branch to branch, most travel is done using a network of paths on the ground using their knuckles to balance on.

 Reproduction and Life Cycles

 Although bonds within the group can last for many years, there are no long-term bonds between males and females as far as reproduction is concerned.
 Female Chimpanzees can give birth at any time of year to a single infant that is born after a gestation period that lasts for around eight months.
 After birth, the infant clings onto its mother’s fur and will remain with her solidly for the first few years when the young begin to get more adventurous and starts to explore their surroundings increasingly more on their own.
-Young Chimpanzees learn the skills they need to survive by watching their mother including what to eat, how to make tools and nest building, along with playing with other young individuals to practise both their grooming and wrestling skills.
-Females are thought to be able to reproduce at 13 years of age where males seem to develop slightly later and breed when they are about 16 years old.
+Young Chimpanzees learn the skills they need to survive by watching their mother including what to eat, how to make tools, and nest building, along with playing with other young individuals to practice both their grooming and wrestling skills.
+Females are thought to be able to reproduce at 13 years of age whereas males seem to develop slightly later and breed when they are about 16 years old.